martinsebastien/RIA2/README.md

 ## Features
 - JavaScript Standard Style
 - Next generation of Javascript
-- Webpack ready
+- Webpack
 - Multiple browser testing
 - WebFont Loader
 - Responsive utilities!

 # Setup
-To use this bootstrap you’ll need to install a few things before you have a working copy of the project.
+To use this repo you’ll need to install a few things before you have a working copy of the project.

 ## 1. Clone this repo: